parker-macdonald/rash/doc/USER_GUIDE.md

 echo ${A} ${B} # also prints hello world
 ```

-The main difference between putting braces around the name of the variable, it that you can access variables that have more than just letters, numbers, and underscores in the.
+The reason you might want to putt braces around the name of the variable is so that you can access variables that have more than just letters, numbers, and underscores in the name.

 ```bash
 setenv 'what!?' value